 For the Open Health HACKademy#5 we are looking for Makers/Designers, Mentors and people with physical challenges.

 You can find more info on the HACKademy here and watch that video to get a glimps on what will be happening.
 If you have further questions, just contact us at: support(at)matchmymaker.de

 The Open Health HACKademy is organized by the non-profit organizations be able e.V. and Agile Heap e.V. as part of the MatchMyMaker and Careables projects.
 HPI D-School alumnus Raul Krauthausen of Sozialhelden is co-initiator and member of the advisory board of the HACKademy.

-Partners for the Open Health HACKademy #3 are the Hasso Plattner Institute Potsdam with the School of Design Thinking, the Beuth Hochschule für Technik Berlin with its Fab Lab and beuthBOX as media partner.
+Partners for the previous Open Health HACKademy were the Hasso Plattner Institute Potsdam with the School of Design Thinking, the Beuth Hochschule für Technik Berlin with its Fab Lab and beuthBOX as media partner.